sprite5641/portfolio/README.md

 All the information can be edited in the JSONs and Markdowns in the [content folder](https://github.com/sprite5641/portfolio/tree/main/src/content).
 Each section of the portfolio has its own folder.
 The `common.json` file contains details that are used throughout the website.

-All the images are in `public/assets`.
+All the images are in `publicassets`.

 ## Contributing